-In light of the fact that many, and perhaps most, Christians do not seem to be actively involved in sharing the good news of salvation with non-believers and helping them to become disciples of Jesus Christ, the question is: What is the responsibility of each Christian to follow the teaching of what is generally referred to as The Great Commission?
+In light of the fact that many, if not most, Christians do not seem to be actively involved in sharing the good news of salvation with non-believers and helping them to become disciples of Jesus Christ, the question is: What is the responsibility of each Christian to follow the teaching of what is generally referred to as The Great Commission?

-First, let’s consider what the Bible says in this regard.
+First, we will consider what the Bible says in this regard.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

 What the Bible Says about The Great Commission

-Since the instruction that Jesus Christ gave in the preceding biblical passage was spoken just to His eleven Apostles, some people may be uncertain as to whether or not The Great Commission is applicable to every Christian or just to the Apostles to whom Christ spoke those words.
+Since this so-called Great Commission that Jesus Christ gave in the preceding biblical passage was spoken to just the eleven Disciples, some people may be uncertain as to whether or not this Commission is applicable to every Christian or to just the Disciples to whom Christ spoke those words.

-In addressing this matter, it should be noted that, in the same passage, Christ told His Apostles to teach those who would become new disciples to observe (or practice) “all things that I have commanded you.”
-In other words, all the commands (or instructions) that Christ gave to the Apostles are applicable to every Christian disciple.
+In addressing this matter, it should be noted that, in the same passage, Jesus Christ told His Disciples to teach those who would become new disciples to observe (or practice) “all things that I have commanded you.”
+In other words, all the commands (or instructions) that Jesus gave to the Disciples are applicable to every Christian disciple.

 Second Corinthians 5:18-20 is another scripture passage that indicates The Great Commission is applicable to every Christian.
 This passage says, “Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 Therefore we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.”

 With regard to the term “the ministry of reconciliation,” People’s New Testament says that it refers to the gospel, “the object of which is to transform men, and to bring them to peace with God.”
-And, a footnote in the NIV Bible states, “We who are recipients of divine reconciliation have the privilege and obligation of now being God’s instruments to proclaim the ‘message of reconciliation’.”
+Also, in reference to 2 Corinthians 5:18-20, a footnote in the NIV Bible states, “We who are recipients of divine reconciliation have the privilege and obligation of now being God’s instruments to proclaim the ‘message of reconciliation’. . . .”